HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.java.java-testing.md

 #### Unmanaged folder

-If your project does not use any build tools, you can enable TestNG via the [[vs.1.7.#enable-testing-and-adding-test-framework-jars-to-your-project]] or by manually downloading the following JARs and adding them to the project classpath (via setting `java.project.referencedLibraries`, check [[vs.1.7.docs.java.java-project.md#dependency-management]] for more information):
+If your project does not use any build tools, you can enable TestNG via the [enable-testing-and-adding-test-framework-jars-to-your-project](#enable-testing-and-adding-test-framework-jars-to-your-project) or by manually downloading the following JARs and adding them to the project classpath (via setting `java.project.referencedLibraries`, check [[vs.1.7.docs.java.java-project.md#dependency-management]] for more information):

 - [testng.jar](https://search.maven.org/search?q=g:org.testng%20AND%20a:testng)
 - [jcommander.jar](https://search.maven.org/search?q=g:com.beust%20AND%20a:jcommander)